 As we integrate technology into our daily lives more, it’s important to know what tools and resources are available to protect your family online.
 Learning these tips will set you and your children up for success with any online activity.
 More specifically, parents looking to establish ground rules for technology use for their children can use this guide as a baseline for all things related to parental controls and online safety.

 Whether you’re a tech savant or a new parent, relearning these online safety tips can make all the difference when attempting to safeguard your home network and family from the dangers online.
 People are constantly connected today, making them susceptible to hackers and lazy online habits.
-These online safety tips will help you combat those pitfalls and create consistency in your security.
+These online safety tips will help you combat those pitfalls and create consistency in your online security.

 As your kids start using technology more and your device count grows, it becomes even more important to update your passwords frequently.
 And, no, passwords like “ABCD1234!” won’t cut it.
 With every new online account, you want to make sure to pick a complex password to prevent your personal information from getting stolen or unwanted guests accessing your home network.
 You should create passwords using a mix of 8+ upper and lowercase letters, numbers, and symbols and update them at least once every 3-6 months.
 What’s more, there are solutions available to manage your passwords for you like LastPass or Apple’s iCloud Keychain that make updating and accessing your login info a simple click of one button.

 We all get reminders about software updates available on our devices.
 Whatever you do, don’t wait.
 Make it a habit to initiate updates the moment you get an alert or configure your devices to automatically update on their own, so you don’t have to worry about it.
 Common for good reason, software updates help fix bugs (i.e. code flaws) in security software that weren’t caught in a previous launch or update, which ultimately helps protect personal data and improve overall device performance.
 They can also add new features and remove outdated ones from your device to keep you current.